projectacrn/acrn-hypervisor/doc/developer-guides/hld/mmio-dev-passthrough.rst

   if not, use ``--mmiodev_pt MMIO_regions``.

 .. note::
-   Currently, the vTPM and PT TPM in the ACRN-DM have the same HID so we can't support them both at the same time.
+   The vTPM and PT TPM in the ACRN-DM have the same HID so we can't support them both at the same time.
 The VM will fail to boot if both are used.